GeoBosh/rbibutils/README.md

 BibLaTeX.
 This is an R port of the bibutils utilities.

-# Installing bibutils
+# Installing rbibutils

-Install the development version of `bibutils` from Github:
+Install the development version of `rbibutils` from Github:

     library(devtools)
-    install_github("GeoBosh/bibutils")
+    install_github("GeoBosh/rbibutils")

 # Overview